 - When you use HTML or Edit HTML operation for an element you want to modify in a web page, the editor displays the content (rich formatted or raw HTML) of the particular element.
 After your modifications, the final new HTML content of that element is stored by VWO.
 While implementing the change on the page element, VWO replaces the original HTML of the element with the new (modified) HTML saved in the VWO editor.

 - Do not use Edit HTML or Edit operation on dynamic content such as product image/price/description, cart product count, dynamic headlines, and so on.

-- Use Edit or Edit HTML operations on specific elements that require minor modification or to change a single element in a web page.
+- Use Edit or Edit HTML operations on specific elements requiring minor modification or changing a single element in a web page.
 We do not recommend using a full-page edit HTML operation.

-- If you want to add new content on a page, use the Copy element operation to clone the element and then edit the copied element using the Edit or Edit HTML operations
+- If you want to add new content on a page, use the Copy element operation to clone the element and then edit it using the Edit or Edit HTML operations.

 - Use other operations like Move, Resize, Change Text wherever possible.
 They do not interfere with the dynamism of any element.

 - Avoid using multiple Edit HTML operations on the same set of elements.
 You can use one single HTML operation to apply all the required changes.

 Configure Editor Setting

 In case you have used VWO’s visual editor to apply changes, and they do not reflect on the page when you Preview the test, there could be a possibility that the elements on which the changes are applied load on the page after the changes from VWO have been fired.
 In such a case, configure the SPA/SSR editor settings that are suitable for you.
 This repeatedly checks for the elements on which the changes were applied and applies them as soon as they are loaded on the page.

 This is only applicable when you made changes to your web page using the custom code.
 If you use the VWO Visual Editor to make the changes, refer to SPA/SSR editor settings.